croc-code/grunt-croc-qunit/README.md

 [phantomjs npm module]: https://github.com/Obvious/phantomjs
 [PhantomJS]: http://www.phantomjs.org/

-Also there are other distinctions from original grunt-contrib-qunit:
+There are other distinctions from original `grunt-contrib-qunit`:

 -  additinal tasks for generating code coverage reports via [Istanbul][]
 -  `bridge.js` script was modified to remove excess processing of QUnit.equal's arguments (see [this issue](https://github.com/gruntjs/grunt-contrib-qunit/issues/44))
 -  `bridge.js` reports code coverage info from `window.__coverage__` as phantomjs' `qunit.coverage` event on test completion
--  added `eventHandlers` option for qunit task
+-  added `eventHandlers` option for `qunit` task
+-  different reporters support: logging test results by default is done to console (via grunt.log), but there is another reporter "teamcity" which reports result in [JetBrains TeamCity](https://www.jetbrains.com/teamcity/) syntax.

--  pay attention not to redefine window.alert as it is used internally by the tasks for coordination purposes
+> Pay attention not to redefine `window.alert` as it is used internally by the tasks for coordination purposes

 ## Getting Started
-This plugin requires Grunt `>=0.4.0`

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:
+To install the plugin:

 ```shell
 npm install grunt-croc-qunit --save-dev